 DHS identified an unexpected delay in completion of the Interim Evaluation Report that was due to be submitted with the Reform 2020 waiver extension request in January 2024.
-The evaluation report is expected to be completed in June 2024.
+At that time, the evaluation report was expected to be completed in June 2024.
 DHS sought direction from CMS about the timing of the extension request relative to the expected evaluation completion.
 CMS informed DHS via email on October 18, 2023 that the waiver extension application could be submitted in June 2024.
-DHS will coordinate with the waiver's CMS project officer as the expected submission date is now July.
+In June and July 2024, DHS consulted with CMS about the timing of the waiver application submission and CMS agreed to allowing DHS additional time.
+The Interim Evaluation Report was submitted to CMS on June 12, 2024 and remains under CMS review.